cdapio/cdap/cdap-docs/cdap-apps/source/tracker/index.rst

 Tracker HTTP RESTful API
 ========================

-Tracker supports searching of the *_AuditLog* dataset through an HTTP RESTful API.
+Tracker supports searching of the *_auditLog* dataset through an HTTP RESTful API.
 To search for audit log entries for a particular dataset, stream, or stream view, submit an HTTP GET request::